 Usually, as it is the practice, subscribers always get more on-net free minutes than off-net minutes on their subscribed packages.
 For example, ‘Monthly All Network Offer’ for Jazz customers gives them liberty to avail 1200 on-net minutes but only offers 100 off-net minutes.
 Similarly ‘Haftawar Sahulat Offer’ from Telenor gives 1000 on-net minutes but only 70 off-net minutes to its customers.

 The primary reason behind the least off-net minutes offerings is the money that an operator has to pay to other operators while sending a call.

-If a Jazz customer would call the Telenor customer, Jazz will pay Telenor certain amount of money for letting its user’s call land on later’s network.
+If a Jazz customer would call the Telenor customer, Jazz will pay Telenor a certain amount of money.
 It’s a sort of rent that networks (cellular operators) charge and in telecom terminology it is referred to as Mobile Termination Rate (MTR).
 It is very obvious that lesser the rent (MTR) the more off-net minutes will be offered to customers.

 History of Termination Charges

 On December 1st, 2000 PTA had determined the MTR of Rs.
 2.20 per minute after it implemented Calling Party Pays (CPP) Regime and gradually in the next ten years it brought down the rate to 0.90 paisas per minute.